 Madelaine's love of tea has continued to flourish and she is excited to continue dedicating her efforts to building the tea community in the Eugene/Springfield area!

 Board of Directors Member

-He has previously volunteered for the Occupy Medical herb team and the Native Plant Society of Oregon – Emerald Chapter.
-Mason is a proud father, avid basketball and ping pong player, spring water gatherer, and an enthusiast in the culinary arts.
+Mason is a husband, proud father, avid chess, basketball and ping pong player, spring wter gatherer, and an enthusiast in the art of frugal nutrition.

 Avid gardener, as well as tea lover Angela McDonald took on the role of Secretary for the League in April of 2018.
 In 2019, she was elected League President.
 She has owned Oregon Tea Traders in Eugene, Oregon since 2011, and currently teaches classes about growing and drinking tea across the country.

 She has traveled extensively across Asia and observed tea drinking techniques of various cultures.
 She holds a bachelors degree in Cultural Anthropology from the University of Oregon.

 Aside from all things tea, she loves baking and spending time with her 2 children.